 Bedtime routines to follow for good sleep

 Your bedtime routine should be easy to follow and all about taking care of yourself and keeping hypertension low.
 It might take a few nights to set in, but trust us, it is beneficial for your health in the long run.
-Weekends and festivities can be a hurdle but allow yourself not to cheat, and soon, the routine will become easy and a part of you
+Follow the routine regardless of weekends and festivities and soon it will feel easy and a part of you.

 Set the alarm

 Setting an alarm is very important to put your mind into sleeping quickly.
 As an adult, you should have seven to nine hours of a night’s sleep.
 Set an alarm on your phone or invest in a pretty alarm clock to add a vibe to your bedroom.
 Sleeping adequately will keep your vital signs down.